rovemonteux/automation_engine/README.md

 </term>
 ```

-Then runnable in the **Monteux Automation Engine** by the command "my extension".
+Then run the new extension in the **Monteux Automation Engine** via the command "my extension".

 Author
 ======